List of political parties in the Republic of Ireland: Fine Gael

-Fine Gael has 34 TDs, 16 Senators, 5 MEPs and 254 councillors.
+Fine Gael has 38 TDs, 17 senators, four MEPs and 246 councillors.

 Green Party

 The Green Party was established in 1981 and is allied to the European Green Party.
 The Green Party Northern Ireland voted in 2005 to become a region of the Irish Green Party, making it the second party to be organised on an all-Ireland basis.
 It has Northern Ireland members on the Irish Green Party national executive.

 In June 2007, the Green Party entered coalition government with Fianna Fáil and the Progressive Democrats.
 In January 2011 they left the coalition, and at the 2011 general election, lost all of their Dáil seats.

-In the 2020 election, they gained over (10 including their by-election win in 2019) 9 TDs for the first time in its history and becoming the fourth position in parliamentary strength.
+From 2020 to 2024, it was in a coalition government with Fianna Fáil and Fine Gael.

-The Green Party has 12 TDs, 4 Senators, 2 MEPs and 45 councillors.
+In the 2024 election, they went from 12 seats to one seat.
+The Green Party has one TD, one senator and 23 councillors.

 Labour Party

 The Labour Party is a social democratic party, founded in 1912 as part of the trade union movement, with which it maintains organisational links.
 For most of the history of the state, it was the third largest party, though it is currently in fifth position in parliamentary strength.

 It has been in government in the periods 1948–1951, 1954–1957, 1973–1977, 1981–1982, 1982–1987, 1993–1994, 1994–1997, and 2011–2016.
-On each of those occasions, it was in coalition with Fine Gael, with the exception of the period 1993 to 1994, when it was in coalition with Fianna Fáil.
+On each occasion, it was in coalition with Fine Gael, with the exception 1993 to 1994, when it was in coalition with Fianna Fáil.
 The Labour Party merged with the smaller Democratic Left party in 1999.
-It is a member of the Party of European Socialists and has been led by Ivana Bacik since 24 March 2022.
+It is a member of the Party of European Socialists, and is led by Ivana Bacik.

-The Labour Party has 7 TDs, 4 Senators and 57 councillors.
+The Labour Party has 11 TDs, two senators, one MEP and 56 councillors.

 Social Democrats

-The Social Democrats were founded in July 2015 by three independent TDs Catherine Murphy, Róisín Shortall and, Stephen Donnelly (who has since left the party for Fianna Fáil.)

-The Social Democrats have 6 TDs and 21 councillors.
+The Social Democrats were founded in July 2015 by three independent TDs Catherine Murphy, Róisín Shortall, and Stephen Donnelly (who left the party for Fianna Fáil in 2017).
+It is led by Holly Cairns.
+The Social Democrats have 11 TDs, one senator and 33 councillors.

 People Before Profit–Solidarity

-People Before Profit–Solidarity is an electoral alliance between People Before Profit (PBP), Solidarity and the Socialist Party.
-In October 2015, they formed a new alliance for electoral purposes, but continue to organise separately.
-The founding TDs have stated their aim to build a mass party of the left and ultimately help form a left-wing government.
+People Before Profit–Solidarity is an electoral alliance between the left-wing People Before Profit (PBP) and Solidarity parties.
+While the alliance was formed for electoral purposes in October 2015, the member parties continue to organise separately.

-Together they have 5 TDs (four from PBP, one from Solidarity) and ten councillors.
+As of May 2025, People Before Profit-Solidarity had three TDs and a number of local councillors.

+Independent Ireland

+Independent Ireland was registered in November 2023 and was founded by two TDs, Michael Collins and Richard O'Donoghue, both members of the Rural Independents Dáil grouping.
+It has four TDs, one MEP and 24 councillors.

 Aontú

 Aontú is an all-Ireland republican party with a left-wing economic stance and a conservative social position.
 It was founded in 2019 by Peadar Tóibín who left Sinn Féin because of its support for the Health (Regulation of Termination of Pregnancy) Act 2018.

-It has 1 TD and 3 councillors in the Republic of Ireland, and 2 councillors in Northern Ireland.
+It has two TDs, one senator and eight councillors in the Republic of Ireland.